Homebuyer Down Payment Assistance Program

 minimum 3% personal financial investment (See application for specific guidelines)

-The applicant must complete a minimum of an (8) eight hour in-person HUD approved Home Buyer Education course.
+The applicant must complete a minimum of an (8) eight hour HUD approved Home Buyer Education course.
 See link below to find a HUD approved counselor /agency

 HOME funds may be used for one-to-four-unit properties that are previously or publicly owned.
 A variety of housing types are eligible, including: